emberjs/rfcs/text/0630-new-browser-support-policy.md

 ## How we teach this

-> A blog post explaining the policy with a link to this RFC will be posted.
+- A blog post explaining the policy with a link to this RFC will be posted.
+- Browser support policy will be linked in repo
+- Browser support policy will be added to the website
+- Browser support policy will have an announcement in the Ember Times

 ## Drawbacks

-- See discussions on this RFC
+- The proposed policy adds significant testing work to make up for the dropping of IE11 support.
+This is more than made up for by clarity.
+In practice our users need to support many of these browsers anyway, and without Internet Explorer 11 compatibility requirement it is likely that older mobile browsers will become the new limits that prevent us from taking advantage of new features.

 ## Alternatives

-> See discussions on this RFC
+- Keep things as they are.
+- Document the existing policy but do not change it.
+- Support fewer browsers, for a shorter amount of time.
+- Support more browsers, for a longer amount of time.

 ## Unresolved questions